 Eli in The Book of Eli, for obvious reasons, refuses Solara's solicitations.
 When she tells him that he needs to use her, lest her mother be beaten, Eli allows her to stay and report that she was... used.

-After downing the wrong potion, a lady friend of Harry Dresden is feeling rather grabby.
+After downing the wrong potion, one of Harry's lady friends is feeling rather grabby.
 Much worse is the fact that Dresden is naked, and they're stuck in a rather small protective barrier that would break should they do anything, and she'd rather grope and tell him to take her right there.
 There's a bit more than chivalry going on in the situation though; there's a large demon waiting outside the barrier, waiting for them to break the barrier.
 Look, It Makes Sense in Context, okay?

 In the short story Last Call Harry has a chance to have a threesome with a magically-drunk and very willing Murphy and a goddess (Greek, since you asked).
-Not only does he violently resist, he also refrains from telling Murphy that she came on to him after the spell wears off and erases her memory of the event.
-That's highly-illegal mind magic, punishable by death.
+Not only does he violently resist, he also refrains from telling Murphy that she came on to him after the spell wears off.

 All of Harry's interactions with Lara, the current, de-facto head of a species of succubi.
 Also, with Madeline Raith.
 It helps that he's protected by love.